Browse Previous Page | Table of Contents | Browse Next

 (4) If several cases involve identical or closely related questions, a single petition covering all the cases shall suffice.

-(5) The original and 8 copies of the petition shall be filed with the clerk of this court, accompanied by the filing fee.
+(5) The petition shall be filed with the clerk of this court, accompanied by the filing fee.
 If the action is against the State, the petition must be served on the attorney general.
 Notice by serving, delivering or mailing a copy of the petition upon all parties or opponents below as well as the court or agency involved is the responsibility of the moving party, and a certificate of compliance stating their names and addresses must be filed with the petition.

 (6) If the supreme court is of the opinion that the petition should not be granted, it shall deny the petition.
 The supreme court may, in its discretion, accept and schedule for briefing, with or without oral argument, any question presented in the petition.